Megha-2023/OC_Project_9_LITReview_Django_Webapp/README.md

 # LITReview

-This is a webapp to review books and articles.
+The project is a webapp which enables a community of users to publish reviews on books and literature on demand.
+Moreover, the users can follow or unfollow other users.

 ## Setup

 ### 1. Clone the Repository

 First, clone this repository to your local machine.
+Then open command prompt from inside the cloned repository

 ### 2. Create Virtual Environment

-To create virtual environment, nstall virtualenv package of python and run following command on terminal:
+To create virtual environment, install virtualenv package of python and activate it by following command on terminal:

 ```python
 pip install virtualenv